 The annual Christmas Run for All People!
 I had spent the last two days training my ass off for this thing.
 I may be old, but I'm not frail, not decrepit, I can still get it done.
 Like George Carlin, I enjoy visiting medical supplies stores and looking at all the things I don't need yet.

-So I want everyone to stop milling about and taking selfies and letting their creepy little rat-sized dog shit next to the apples and bananas stand, stop with those silly choreographed warmups and stretches and jumpin jacks, and get this competition started!
+So let's go!
+I wish everyone would stop milling about and taking selfies and letting their creepy little rat-sized dogs shit next to the apples and bananas stand, stop with those silly choreographed warmups and stretches and jumpin jacks, and get this competition started!

 I am pumped!